mongodb/js-bson/docs/upgrade-to-v5.md

 ### `BSONTypeError` removed and `BSONError` offers filtering functionality with `static isBSONError()`

 `BSONTypeError` has been removed because it was not a subclass of BSONError so would not return true for an `instanceof` check against `BSONError`.
-To learn more about our expectations of error handling see [this section of the mongodb driver's readme](https://github.com/mongodb/node-mongodb-native/tree/main#error-handling).
+To learn more about our expectations of error handling see [this section of the MongoDB Node.js Driver's README](https://github.com/mongodb/node-mongodb-native/tree/main#error-handling).

 A `BSONError` can be thrown from deep within a library that relies on BSON, having one error super class for the library helps with programmatic filtering of an error's origin.

 Since BSON can be used in environments where instances may originate from across realms, `BSONError` has a static `isBSONError()` method that helps with determining if an object is a `BSONError` instance (much like [Array.isArray](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/isArray)).

 It is our recommendation to use `isBSONError()` checks on errors and to avoid relying on parsing `error.message` and `error.name` strings in your code.
 We guarantee `isBSONError()` checks will pass according to semver guidelines, but errors may be sub-classed or their messages may change at any time, even patch releases, as we see fit to increase the helpfulness of the errors.

-Hypothetical example: A collection in our Db has an issue with UTF-8 data:
+Hypothetical example: A collection in our database has an issue with UTF-8 data:
 ```ts
 let documentCount = 0;
 const cursor = collection.find({}, { utf8Validation: true });